Work in Progress

 - Frances Mordaunt married Sir Thomas Neville, son of Henry Neville, 7th Lord Abergavenny, and Lady Mary Sackville, according to Halstead.
 According to www.thePeerage.com she later married Sir Basil brooke.

 - Elizabeth Mordaunt died unmarried according to Halstead.
 Collins' peerage of 1812 states it was she who married Sir Thomas Neville, not her sister Frances, but her sister Margaret's makes it clear she was unmarried in 1661

 - Margaret Mordaunt (? - 1661) was mentioned in her niece Frances's 1651 Will.
 At the time of her own Will, 1658, she was living at Henwick Hall, Bedfordshire.
 She left legacies to her sisters Elizabeth and Anne and a nephew John Mordaunt.

 - Anne Mordaunt (abt.
 1600? - ) died unmarried.
 Collins' Peerage of 1812 failed to mention Anne and Margaret.

-- Mary Mordaunt (b. abt 1561?), sister of Henry, 4th Baron of Turvey, married Thomas Mansell on 31st July 1582 at St. Luke's, Chelsea.
+- Mary Mordaunt (b. abt 1561? - before 1601?), sister of Henry, 4th Baron of Turvey, married Thomas Mansell on 31st July 1582 at St. Luke's, Chelsea.
 "Burke's Extinct Baronetage" says he was created a baronet on 22nd May 1611.
 She bore him three sons before she died and he remarried.
 She was not mentioned in her father's will (as mentioned in the History of Parliament) which suggested she may have died before him

 - Katherine Mordaunt (died 1602) married Sir John Heveningham Kt. from Ketteringham Hall Manor, Norfolk